Jtrnb/AtlasDrifter/Core Abilities/Aspect of the Blitzer.md

 #### Range: 20 feet
 #### Effects:
 ##### 1-7:
 - Throw a bomb 20 feet.
-This bomb does 5 damage at the point of impact and 2 damage to surround tiles.
+This bomb does 5 damage to characters at the point of impact and 2 damage to surround tiles.
 - Enemies hit by this bomb have their speed reduced by 10 for 1 round
 ##### 8-12:
 - Throw a bomb 20 feet.
 This bomb does 5 damage to characters at the point of impact and 2 damage to surround tiles.